- Can anyone enter?

-Support vehicles can be a hazard to riders.
+Personal support vehicles can be a hazard to riders.
 They can be a hazard when parked on narrow roads, and when driving along the route.
-Please consider taking advantage of the facilities we are offering, and ride London Edinburgh London unsupported.
+Before you decide to use a personal support vehicle, please consider taking advantage of the facilities we are offering and ride London Edinburgh London unsupported.

-All support vehicles and supporters must register with us, and tell us the riders they are supporting.
+All support vehicles and supporters must register with us, and their drivers must tell us the riders they are supporting.
 A support vehicle and supporter can support more than one rider.
-London Edinburgh London 2017 will mostly use schools as controls.
-Many of the schools have asked that everybody taking part in the event is registered with us.

 - Dedicated, free parking at the following controls.

-- St Ives, Spalding, Louth, Pocklington, Thirsk, Barnard Castle, Brampton, Moffat and Edinburgh
+- St Ives, Spalding, Louth, Hessle, Malton, Barnard Castle, Brampton, Moffat and Dunfermline.

 - Use of the toilets and showers in these controls.